klynweingart/netflix-bot/README.md

 Our bot is the place to keep track of all that so no matter where you go, you always have your own personalized list of films or series to watch.

 Scenario: bae just arrived at your place and you don't know what to do?
 Don't panic, NetflixAndChillBot is here for you!

 Just let him know and he's happy to help :wink: :movie_camera:

 # How to use it?

-As any telegram bot in the world, you can talk with him, whether by messaging him directly or by adding him to a group.
+As with any telegram bot in the world, you can talk with him either by messaging him directly or by adding him to a group.

-You can get in touch with our bot following this link: https://telegram.me/NetflixAndChillBot
+Follow this link to get in touch with our bot: https://telegram.me/NetflixAndChillBot

 ![axolotls](/readme-images/sshot1.png)